pinterest/gestalt/docs/markdown/android/toast.md

 ## Accessibility

-People use Apple’s accessibility features, such as reduced transparency, VoiceOver, and increased text size to personalize how they interact with their device.
+People use Android's accessibility features, such as TalkBack and dynamic text sizing to personalize how they interact with their devices.
 Supporting these personalizations ensures that everyone has a great user experience.
-See Apple’s Human Interface Guidelines and documentation about accessibility for iOS:
+See Material Design and development documentation about accessibility for Android:

 [Accessbile design on Android](https://material.io/design/usability/accessibility.html#understanding-accessibility) [Accessible development on Android](https://developer.android.com/guide/topics/ui/accessibility)

 ### Duration
-Some people may take longer to read toasts than others due to aging or other cognitive impairments Use the guide below to set duration for Toasts:
+Some people may take longer to read toasts than others due to aging, low vision, or cognitive impairments.
+Use the guide below to set duration for Toasts:

-- Brief text of approximately 10–15 words (including button text): 5s
+- Brief text of approximately 10–15 words (including button text): 5 seconds
 - Longer than 15 words: Slow readers can read about 125–200 words per minute.
 Base your duration on the slowest number.
 For example, a toast with 20 words should be set to 10s.
 [Source](https://capitalizemytitle.com/reading-time/3000-words/)

 ## Variants